 For example, every language has a built-in function for printing text to the console:

 To use a function, you call it by writing its name followed by parentheses.
-Some functions need information to do their job, which you pass between the parentheses.
+Some functions need information to do their job — you pass that between the parentheses.

 When the program reaches a function call, it executes the function’s instructions and then continues to the next line.